enkidevs/curriculum/typescript/introduction/tsc-basic-types/tsc-type-aliases-intro.md

 > 💡 Type aliasing creates a name to refer to a type.
 It doesn't create a new type.

-This is only useful mainly when we want to provide a name for a type that is used in more than one place.
+This is mainly useful when we want to provide a name for a type that is used in more than one place.

 ```ts
 // create an alias for the